 Over the last 40 years, we have dealt with gang related murders investigated by police forces across the country or by Operation Trident.
-Hodge Jones & Allen has proactively sought to challenge prosecution evidence about gangs, be it through the gang matrix, through issues in individual cases such as telephone evidence , association charts or even drill music.
+We have proactively sought to challenge prosecution evidence about gangs, be it through the gang matrix, through issues in individual cases such as telephone evidence, association charts or even drill music.

 We also have considerable experience in working with experts in the fields of psychiatry and psychology, cell site and telecommunications, ballistics and firearms.

-Client charged with a 3 handed joint enterprise stabbing murder and is acquitted after trial whilst the remaining defendants are convicted of manslaughter.
+Client charged with a three handed joint enterprise stabbing murder and is acquitted after trial whilst the remaining defendants are convicted of manslaughter.

 Client accused of gross negligence manslaughter.
-The defendant had placed her three-year old child in the foot well of a car, who was subsequently crushed to death beneath the front passenger seat.
-After a 7 week trial client was acquitted of manslaughter.
+The defendant had placed her three-year old child in the footwell of a car, who was subsequently crushed to death beneath the front passenger seat.
+After a seven-week trial client was acquitted of manslaughter.

-Gang murder where “turf war” between 2 groups escalated and J alleged to have stabbed and shot victim.
+Gang murder where “turf war” between two groups escalated and J alleged to have stabbed and shot victim.

 Client engaged in a duel with another boy and a third party is killed.
 This case explored the interaction between joint enterprise and transferred malice and was ultimately determined in the Supreme Court.

-Contrary to popular belief it is not necessary to intend to kill somebody to be guilty of Murder, though an intent to kill would suffice.
-If a person of sound minds intends to inflict on another grievous bodily harm and that other died that would be Murder.
+Contrary to popular belief, it is not necessary to intend to kill somebody to be guilty of murder.
+If a person of sound mind intends to inflict grievous bodily harm and the victim happens to die, that would be considered murder.

-Joint enterprise is the legal doctrine which says when a group of people embarked on a criminal enterprise they can be held responsible for all of the results of that enterprise.
-There has been a slew of cases on this issue resulting most recently in the case of R-v-Jogee UKSC 8 which decided a reckless involvement in an enterprise say to cause serious harm was not sufficient and that there must be intent to assist in that crime.
+Joint enterprise is the legal doctrine which says when a group of people embark on a criminal enterprise, they can be held responsible for all of the results of that enterprise.